Written by Elizabeth Ross.

 ‘What a strange girl,’ I heard the younger man say to his friend as I retreated.

 My hopes lifted when his friend replied, ‘Aye, doont worry about her.
 We best get back before it’s too dark.’

 My plan had worked because by the time I had grabbed the second box of offerings and made my way down the hill to the bank again, the two men and their boat were gone.
 I dumped the contents of the boxes, all the fish I had collected, at the edge of the water and waited, keenly wringing my hands.

 Despite the unexpected guests, Nessie didn’t make me wait too long.
 It started with tiny little bubbles.
 Little bubbles became big bubbles and then the water seemed to sway and shift to reveal Nessie herself, the moonlight shining on her skin and the seemingly weightless way she moved left me in awe, like she did every year.

 ‘Hi,’ was all I could say, struck breathless and dumb with her grandeur.
 Nessie cut through the water and reached the bank gracefully.
 She looked at me and dipped her head in acknowledgement of me and I felt her gaze reverberate in my bones.
 After that, she paid me no heed, turned to the pile of fish and began to eat.
 It only took a minute and a half for Nessie to eat the fish.
 Once it was all gone, Nessie returned to the water, looking back at me only once in farewell before diving into the depths where she spent the rest of her time.

 I still felt breathless and shaken when I got back into my car.
 It would be another year before I saw Nessie again, but no matter what, just like my Gran, she would always be with me.

-Elizabeth Ross’s work appears in the Taboo edition of WORDLY.
+Read more of Elizabeth’s work in the Taboo edition of WORDLY Magazine.